-You ran codex audit (or pasted “audit my project”) and got back 50+ bullets: “consider using const instead of let”, “API key should be in env var”, “this function is 200 lines long”, “consider adding tests for edge cases”.
+You pasted “audit my project” (or picked Custom review instructions in /review) and got back 50+ bullets: “consider using const instead of let”, “API key should be in env var”, “this function is 200 lines long”, “consider adding tests for edge cases”.
 By the time you finish reading, you have no idea which 3 things to fix this afternoon.
 The report becomes a guilt artifact you never act on.

-This is not a model problem — it’s an audit-prompt problem.
+This is not a model problem, it’s an audit-prompt problem.
 A useful audit has one dimension, one scope, capped output, and file-anchored items.
-Below: how to spot why your audit went broad, and the prompt template that produces an actionable 10-item list every time.
+Below: how to spot why your audit went broad, and the prompt that produces an actionable 10-item list every time.

 Common causes